 Tenaris S.A. (the "Company" and, together with its subsidiaries, "Tenaris") is a leading global manufacturer and supplier of steel pipe products and related services for the world's energy industry and for other industrial applications.
-Tenaris's customers include most of the world's leading oil and gas companies as well as engineering companies engaged in constructing oil and gas gathering, transportation, processing and power generation facilities, and its principal products include casing, tubing, line pipe, and mechanical and structural pipes.
+Tenaris's customers include most of the world's leading oil and gas companies and it operates an integrated network of steel pipe manufacturing, research, finishing and service facilities with industrial operations in the Americas, Europe, the Middle East, Asia and Africa.
+Although Tenaris's operations are focused on serving the oil and gas industry, it also supplies pipes and tubular components for non-energy applications.
+Tenaris develops and supplies products and services for low-carbon energy applications such as geothermal wells, waste-to-energy (bio-energy) power plants, hydrogen storage and transportation, and carbon capture and storage.

 This Compensation Policy (the "Policy") sets forth the principles and guidelines for purposes of determining the compensation payable to the members of the Company's board of directors (the "Board") and Tenaris's managing director or chief executive officer (the "CEO").
-This Policy is adopted in compliance with article 7 bis of the Luxemburg Law 24th May 2011, as amended by the Luxemburg Law of 1st August 2019 (the "Shareholders' Rights Law") on the exercise of certain rights of shareholders in general meetings of listed companies, which transposes EU Directive 2017/828 of the European Parliament and of the Council of 17th May 2017 (amending Directive 2007/36/EC) regarding the encouragement of long-term shareholder engagement in listed companies within the Member States of the European Union.
+This Policy is adopted in compliance with article 7bis of the Luxemburg Law 24th May 2011, as amended by the Luxembourg Law of 1st August 2019 (the "Shareholders' Rights Law") on the exercise of certain rights of shareholders in general meetings of listed companies, which transposes EU Directive 2017/828 of the European Parliament and of the Council of 17th May 2017 (amending Directive 2007/36/EC) regarding the encouragement of long-term shareholder engagement in listed companies within the Member States of the European Union.

-This Policy is effective as from the fiscal year ending 31st December 2020.
+This Policy is effective as from the fiscal year ending 31st December 2024.